 - Before judging, all of the displays will be carefully inspected by the safety committee at the regional and state expositions.
 A copy of the abstract, signed safety sheet(s), and possible endorsement(s) are required documents and one copy must be displayed on the front of the exhibitor's display board.
 They may be reduced to a minimum of a half sheet/75% (5.5 inches X 8.5 inches) of standard paper and stacked.
 In addition, for each of the 3-4 printed final papers that you must bring to the science fair, attach a copy of the abstract, signed safety sheets, and endorsements (if applicable) to the front of each final paper. - Your display must not exceed the dimensions of 61 centimeters (24" inches) front to back, 107 centimeters (40" inches) from side to side, and 152 centimeters (60" inches) from table to top.
-This applies to all parts of your project. - > No apparatus may be on top of, under, behind, in front of, alongside, or hanging off of the display table. - Only a display board, a computer (if necessary), and 3 copies of your final paper may be on the table.
+This applies to all parts of your project. - > No apparatus may be on top of, under, behind, in front of, alongside, or hanging off of the display table. - Only a display board, a computer (if necessary), and THREE copies of your final paper may be on the table.
+These copies MUST have original ink signatures on the Safety Sheet and Endorsement Sheets.
 The computer must be battery operated since no electricity will be supplied, WiFi may not be available depending on the location of the science fair, and presenting your science project must be through your display board (not your computer).
-Your computer may only be used for showing models, data, and experiments if performed virtually. - > Your display must be designed to sit on a table and be self-supporting. - Material used for packing displays may not be kept within the display area, including under the table.
-It must be taken from the building. - > Table drapes or covers are not allowed. - > Spotlights, floodlights, or decorative lighting may not be used to illuminate your display. - Any violation of these safety regulations will result in a letter to the sponsor with the reason for disqualification or potential disqualification.
+Your computer may only be used for showing models, data, and experiments if performed virtually. - > Your display must be designed to sit on a table and be self-supporting. - Material used for packing displays must be kept under the table. - > Table drapes or covers are not allowed beyond what is provided by IJAS. - > Spotlights, floodlights, or decorative lighting may not be used to illuminate your display. - Any violation of these safety regulations will result in a letter to the sponsor with the reason for disqualification or potential disqualification.
 No project will be disqualified if the safety violation can be corrected on the spot with a minimum of effort.